pzerger/cisspexamcram/FAQs.md

 ### What score on practice quizzes is good enough?

-The score required to pass the exam is 70%, and the questions on the exam are more difficult than those on the practice quiz.
-For that reason, I would suggest completing all the questions at the end of each chapter, aiming for a score of at least 80-85%.
-Additionally, read the explanations of the questions you miss and do some reading on those topics from the official study guide.
-Repeat the process until your practice quiz results meet the 80-85% bar.
+The score required to pass the exam is 70%, and the questions on the actual exam are more difficult than those on the practice quiz.
+For that reason, I would suggest completing all the questions at the end of each chapter, aiming for a score of 85-90%.
+The recommendation in the official study guide is 90% for exam readiness).

+After each quiz, read the explanations of the questions you miss and do some targeted reading on those specific topics from the official study guide.
+Repeat the process until your practice quiz results meet the 85-90% bar.
+This is the "80/20 strategy" I explain in the video.

 [back to menu](#frequently-asked-questions)